 In an effort to increase returns and the number of loans made, the Company may in the future seek to securitize a portion of its loans.
 To securitize loans, the Company would contribute a pool of loans to a wholly owned subsidiary and sell investment grade fixed income securities issued by such subsidiary to investors willing to accept a lower interest rate to invest in investment-grade securities of loan pools.
 The Company's retained interest in the subsidiary would consequently be subject to first loss on the loans in the pool.
 The Company may use the proceeds of such sales to pay down bank debt, to fund additional investments or for other corporate purposes.

-The Company may also invest up to 30% of its assets opportunistically in other types of investments, including securities and derivatives of public companies.
+The Company may also invest up to 30% of its assets as attractive opportunities arise in a variety of other types of investments, including securities and derivatives of public companies.